Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 The number of spells on your list also increases as you gain Sorcerer levels, as shown in the Prepared Spells column of the Sorcerer table.

 Whenever that number increases, choose additional spells from the Sorcerer spell list untilthe number of spells on your list matches thenumber on the table.
 The chosen spells must be of a level for which you have spell slots.
-Forexample, if you’re a level 3 Sorcerer, your list ofprepared spells can include six Sorcerer spells oflevel 1 or 2 in any combination.
+Forexample, if you're a level 3 Sorcerer, your list ofprepared spells can include six Sorcerer spells oflevel 1 or 2 in any combination.

-If another Sorcerer feature gives spells that you always have prepared, those spells don’t count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.
+If another Sorcerer feature gives spells that you always have prepared, those spells don't count against the number of spells on the list you prepare with this Spellcasting feature, but those spells otherwise follow the rules in this feature.

 ### Changing Your Prepared Spells